 You might have hormone therapy if your cancer cells have hormone receptors.
-Find out what hormone therapy is, how you have it and the general side effects.

 Hormones are substances that occur naturally in the body.
 They control the growth and activity of cells.